Microsoft/IntuneDocs.tr-tr/intune/developer/app-wrapper-prepare-android.md

     > [!NOTE]
     > Intune Uygulama Sarmalama Aracı uygulama imzalama için Google'ın v2 ve yakında çıkacak v3 imza düzenlerini desteklemiyor.
 Intune Uygulama Sarmalama Aracı'nı kullanarak .apk uygulamasını sarmaladıktan sonra, [Google'ın sağladığı Apksigner aracının]( https://developer.android.com/studio/command-line/apksigner) kullanılması önerilir.
 Bu sayede uygulama son kullanıcıların cihazlarına ulaştığında Android standartları tarafından düzgün başlatılabilir.

-- Seçim Bazen bir uygulama, sarmalama sırasında eklenen Intune MAM SDK sınıfları nedeniyle Dalvik çalıştırılabilir (DEX) boyut sınırına ulaşmayabilir.
+- (Optional) Sometimes an app may hit the Dalvik Executable (DEX) size limit due to the Intune MAM SDK classes that are added during wrapping.
 DEX dosyaları, Android uygulamaları derlemesinin bir parçasıdır.
-Intune uygulama sarmalama aracı, en düşük API düzeyi 21 veya daha yüksek olan uygulamalar için ( [v.
-1.0.2501.1](https://github.com/msintuneappsdk/intune-app-wrapping-tool-android/releases)itibariyle), dizin oluşturma sırasında otomatik olarak Dex dosyası taşmasını işler.
-En iyi API düzeyi < 21 olan uygulamalar için en iyi yöntem, sarmalayıcı `-UseMinAPILevelForNativeMultiDex` bayrağını kullanarak en düşük API düzeyini artırmalıdır.
-Müşterilerin, uygulamanın en düşük API düzeyini artıramasından dolayı aşağıdaki DEX overflow geçici çözümleri kullanılabilir.
-Bazı kuruluşlarda bu, uygulamayı (IE. app Build ekibi) derleyen ile çalışmayı gerektirebilir:
+The Intune App Wrapping Tool automatically handles DEX file overflow during wrapping for apps with a min API level of 21 or higher (as of [v.
+1.0.2501.1](https://github.com/msintuneappsdk/intune-app-wrapping-tool-android/releases)).
+For apps with a min API level of < 21, best practice would be to increase the min API level using the wrapper's `-UseMinAPILevelForNativeMultiDex` flag.
+For customers unable to increase the app’s minimum API level, the following DEX overflow workarounds are available.
+In certain organizations, this may require working with whoever compiles the app (ie. the app build team):

-* Uygulamanın birincil DEX dosyasından kullanılmayan sınıf başvurularını ortadan kaldırmak için ProGuard 'ı kullanın.
+  - Use ProGuard to eliminate unused class references from the app’s primary DEX file.
-* Android Gradle eklentisinin v 3.1.0 veya üstünü kullanan müşteriler için [D8 Dexer](https://android-developers.googleblog.com/2018/04/android-studio-switching-to-d8-dexer.html)'yi devre dışı bırakın.
+  - For customers using v3.1.0 or higher of the Android Gradle plugin, disable the [D8 dexer](https://android-developers.googleblog.com/2018/04/android-studio-switching-to-d8-dexer.html).

 ## <a name="install-the-app-wrapping-tool"></a>Uygulama Sarmalama Aracını yükleme